2018-19 Academic Year News

 - Associate Director of American Studies Rachael DeLue, the Christopher Binyon Sarofim '86 Professor in American Art, was named a 2019-20 Old Dominion Research Professor by the Humanities Council.

-- AMS executive committee and core faculty member Aisha Beliso De-Jesús, professor of Spanish and Portuguese and American studies, was named editor-in-chief of Transforming Anthropology, the flagship journal of the Association of Black Anthropologists.
+- AMS core faculty member Aisha Beliso De-Jesús, professor of Spanish and Portuguese and American studies, was named editor-in-chief of Transforming Anthropology, the flagship journal of the Association of Black Anthropologists.

 - Samuel Vilchez Santiago ’19 (AMS, LAO) and GJ Sevillano ’19 (AMS) are among the eight 2019 recipients of the Spirit of Princeton Award.

 - AMS director Anne Cheng interviews Sally Wen Mao in BOMB magazine.

 - Judith Weisenfeld, the Agate Brown and George L. Collord Professor of Religion, was elected a fellow of the Society of American Historians, and elected to the American Academy of Arts and Sciences.

 - An American Language: The History of Spanish in the United States by Rosina Lozano received the Immigration and Ethnic History Society 2019 First Book Award, and the 2019 PROSE Award for Language and Linguistics, sponsored by the Association of American Publishers.